owlprotocol/workspace-public/packages-public/packages/docs/docs-contracts/tutorials/erc721-nft_data.md

 ---

-## Step 2: Implementing the Traits and Collection
+## Step 2: Implementing the traits and collection

 To implement our schema we need to declare our traits and the collection class.